ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 I use Visual Studio, so the Github repository consists of a solution with five projects.
 These are:

 1. Blazor.SPA - the core library containing everything that can be boilerplated and reused across any project.
-2. Blazor.Database - this is the library shared by both the Server and WASM projests.
+2. Blazor.Database - this is the library shared by the other projests.
 Almost all the project code lives here.
 Examples are the EF DB Context, Model classes, model specific CRUD components, Bootstrap SCSS, Views, Forms, ...
-3. Blazor.DataBase.Server - the combined Server Library project.
+3. Blazor.Database.WASM - the WASM Client project.
-4. Blazor.Database.WASM - the WASM Client project.
+4. Blazor.Database.Web - The host ASPNetCore server.

-5. Blazor.Database.Web - The host ASPNetCore server.
+You may have noticed at this point that there's no Server project.
+You don't need one
 ## UI Structure

 The application uses a structure approach to the UI.
 This makes it easier to stop repeating the same old Razor/Html markup across an application, build re-usable components and move code from the application into libraries.